brodieaustin/poisoned-well-novel/poisoned-well.md

 "No, you must stop this story!
 This is not a good story!" the Father was writhing in his chair.
 Quill's story completely made him come undone.
 But Manan noticed how disconnected he seemed from the story, as if it was about someone else.
 Maybe he really had become the Father of the dungens in his mind and remembered nothing of this former time, or saw it as if in the bottom of a well, as a series of dark and broken images.

 "I'm sorry father, but I am in a narrating mood, so I will continue narrating.
-I didn't make myself known until I learned that my mother had been murdered by one of Lord Corby's...thugs.
+I did not make myself known until I learned that my mother had been murdered by one of Lord Corby's...thugs.
 I stole into my father's chamber one night, and tried to reason with him, to draw out some humanity in him.
 I failed and ended up in the castle dungeon for my efforst--again, the first of many times."

 "Little did my father know that his other son was just as cruel and ambitious as him, if not more so.
 He paid a woman, a traveler who bore a striking resemblance to my mother to appear before my father..."

 "No!
-You musn't!
+You mus not!
 I can see!
 I can hear the voices, the screams...Oh no..." the Father lunged for his bed, and pulled at his hair.
 He whined and rocked back and forth.

 "Well, I think you can see the end result of my brother's efforts.
 Lord Corby lost his mind, was unfit to rule, and my brother stepped in this place.
 I could not let this stand, particularly after I learned that it had been my brother's word that condemned my mother to death.
 With a few...friends of my own, I tried to assiinate my dear, sweet brother, now the second Lord of Corby.
 Poison, mouseling, which I tried to administer while my sweet brother slept.
-I didn't deliver enough to kill only, only to paralyze the left side of his body.
+I did not deliver enough to kill only, only to paralyze the left side of his body.
 Even now, I am told, Lord Corby does not smile from the left side.
 Of course, we should all be afraid if Lord Corby were to smile at all, but I digress."

 "Mouseling, the plot failed.
 On the eve of my execution, a kind soul helped me escape.
 I was amazed by all of the secret winding passages that were built into the castle.
 I can still vividly recall emerging into the stables where Lord Corby kept all manner of beast.
 Maybe you've heard of the stables at Castle Corby?
 They are large and grand, big enough for a fleet of wagons to be held.
 And well equipped with equipment and feed for a long ride.
 So, I was lucky that my guide knew to look at the lower parts of the walls for switches to reveal these passages.
 In the dark of night, we escaped and never looked back."